Unit 8: Linear Programming Problems - Free Study Resources | Boundless Maths

 Solution:

-In linear programming, both the objective function and constraints must be LINEAR (not quadratic).
-The variables are typically non-negative.
-A quadratic objective function would make it a nonlinear programming problem.
+In linear programming, both the objective function and constraints must be LINEAR.
+A quadratic objective function makes it a nonlinear programming problem.

 Question 9